1939–1940 Winter Offensive: Chinese plan

-Results of the north China offensive
+Northern China

 Long-hsuen's "History of The Sino-Japanese War" then ends the narrative of the operation with the mention that supply difficulties greatly affected operations because of Communist raids in their rear area and instigation of revolts, which seized food and forbade it to be sold to the government forces.
 Despite this, the 40th Corps and 27th Corps accomplished their aim of pinning down the Japanese in the Zhangzi and Changzhi area.
 However, in southwestern Shanxi, the main effort of 2nd War Area and of the whole North China offensive failed to seize the major towns on the railroad or Japanese strongpoints that were their objectives or to cut the Tongpu railway, except for the area between Wenxi and Anyi.
 At the end of the campaign, the 2nd War Area claimed that 13,770 Japanese killed or wounded.
 The 1st War Area reported that 5,130 Japanese killed, and seems to have accomplished its mission of tying down Japanese troops in its area of operations.
 The 8th War Area, after a see-saw campaign, had succeeded in rolling the Japanese back to Baotou in the Battle of Wuyuan.
 Guerrilla forces in the Hebei-Chahar and Shandong-Jiangsu War Area carried out attacks but apparently without decisive results, and in the Shandong peninsula they received a serious counterattack.

+From December 19, 1939 to January 24, 1940, the Japanese 36th Division launched multiple operations against the 40th Army and 27th Army in the Gaoping area, each with three to four infantry battalions and two to three artillery battalions alongside other units.
+During these mopping-up campaign, the division claimed to have engaged with more than 10,000 enemy troops and claimed 2,977 abandoned enemy corpses, 53 POWs, and 235 captured rifles while suffering 167 killed and 313 wounded.
+The 40th Army and 27th Army recorded a total of 835 killed, 1,419 wounded, and 109 missing during the Winter Offensive from December 1939 to January 1940.
+The Japanese 37th Division launched an operation at the Zhongtiao Mountains from December 3 to December 17, 1939 with its main force and conducted a mopping-up operation from December 31, 1939 to January 7, 1940, claimed 3,124 abandoned enemy corpses and 18 POWs in these two operations while suffering 171 killed and 560 wounded.
+The 12th Division from Yunnan was the main unit responsible for the defense of the Zhongtiao Mountains at the time, and suffered 680 killed, 822 wounded, and 91 missing in the battle from December 3 to December 11, 1939.
+The 7th, 84th, 42nd, and 169th Divisions engaging in guerilla actions in the area suffered a total of 481 killed, 566 wounded, and 17 missing in the whole Winter Offensive.